tyagi-vandit/GPT-API-with-Business-Central/README.md

 The src Folder contains the AL code for Integration of ChatGPT/OpenAI API in the Business Central.
 Using which you can ask questions in the Business central itself.
+Configure the AL environment in your VS code, Remove the HelloWorld.al file and paste this Src folder there.

 The Code contains 1 table, 2 pages and 1 codeunit file.